IGJoshua/coffi/README.md

 library authors who do so, namespaced keywords be used to name types.

 ## Alternatives
+**ALTERNATIVES INFORMATION IS OUT OF DATE.
+THE LINKS ARE FINE, BUT DESCRIPTIONS WILL BE UPDATED AT A LATER DATE.**

 This library is not the only Clojure library providing access to native code.
 In addition the following libraries exist: